jonasholbech/foofest/DEPLOYMENT.md

    <img src="deployment/instructions4.png" alt="Link your repository">
 8. Click "Connect"<br>
    <img src="deployment/instructions5.png" alt="Connect">
+9. Activate "Automatic Deploy" and then "Deploy Branch"
-9. Once it has finished, you should be able to click "Open app".
+10. Once it has finished, you should be able to click "Open app".
 That will open a rather boring page, try appending `/bands` to the URL to verify it's working

 ### Endpoints